The Laws of the Realm of Durholme

 Except where authorised by the law, the following are illegal:

-- Treason: Causing peril to the Realm and/or its people, including warmongering, rioting, or espionage.
+• Treason: Causing peril to the Realm and/or its people.

-All items within the Realm without a clear owner (including property of the dead who have not left a will or other clear instructions) are the property of the Realm, and must be given to the local authorities, who will determine what happens to them.
+All items within the Realm without a clear owner are the property of the Realm.
+Where these items were previously property of the dead who have not left a will or other clear instructions, these must be given to the local authorities, who will determine what happens to them.

 War – A declaration of war may be made by the Ruler of Durholme.
 In this situation, the Captain-General of the Royal Army and the Admiral of the Fleet should issue mobilisation orders to their respective forces and draw up military plans for Durholme to undertake.
 These should be countersigned by the Ruler of Durholme.

-Religion – The Realm of Durholme recognises the following religions: Those of the Seal, Sword, and Bone Pantheons, the Balance, the Six Elemental Faiths, Druidism, and Elemental Shamanism.
+Religion – The Realm of Durholme recognises the following religions: Those of the Seal, Sword (with the exceptions of Vivamort and Bast), and Bone Pantheons (with the exception of the Dominion of Vortex), the Balance, the Six Elemental Faiths, Druidism.
 People will have their rights to worship and follow these religions respected, though they must still follow the laws of the Realm, regardless of strictures or beliefs.
+Other religions can be practised as long as they follow and obey the laws of the realm and are not specifically listed as an illegal faith.

 Sentencing